Who is Liable for a Single Vehicle Accident?

 - Standing Water

 Partly due to the unpredictable nature of weather in Texas, drivers must always be prepared for weather to be a factor when driving on the road.
 There are specific legal doctrines that address liability when drivers are confronted with dangerous weather conditions.
 Drivers have a duty to follow the Rules of the Road.
 This includes driving at a safe speed so that they can maintain control of their vehicle under the existing weather conditions.
 Driving too fast for the conditions can occur even when you are driving under the posted speed limit.
-Thus, you should consult a car accident attorney even when the weather conditions contribute to an accident.
+Thus, you should consult an attorney even when the weather conditions contribute to an accident.

 Just as common, dangerous road conditions are presented to Texas drivers every day.
 From construction zones, pot holes and debris in the road, the potential for danger can be significantly reduced when drivers provide their undivided attention to the road in front of them.
 Consult an attorney if you suspect your driver was not driving safe under the conditions resulting in a single car wreck.